Archive for the 'Writing and Poetry' Category

 Narratives began weaving in my head.
 I could only imagine the countless stories of pain and horror behind these images.
 They made sense.
 Perfect sense.
 I couldn’t bear to think about it any longer, not there, not in that place that was now more than ever a tomb in my mind.
 I stacked the paintings on each other and put them all under my arm.

-“The plague…” He said as I turned to him.
-“I think so.”
-I whispered back.
+“The plague…” he said as I turned to him.
+“I think so…” I whispered back.
+Tears welled up in my eyes.

 On the walls, white rectangles of emptiness punctuated by stigmata screamed of undead nightmares.